Skip to Content

 Kam Heong chicken- an authentic Malaysian recipe with an intense flavor

-Today I want to introduce an authentic Malaysian Chinese recipe called Kam Heong chicken (Golden fragrance chicken/甘香鸡).
+I want to introduce you to an authentic Malaysian Chinese recipe called Kam Heong chicken (Golden fragrance chicken/甘香鸡).

 Kam Heong is a direct translation from the Cantonese dialect 甘香, which means fragrance and aromatic.

-Kam Heong chicken is a homegrown recipe created by the local Chinese that uses Chinese and Malay ingredients.
-It is one of the famous Malaysian Chinese dishes served in the restaurant with a distinctive identity.
+Kam Heong chicken is a homegrown recipe created by the local Chinese using Chinese and Malay ingredients.
+It is one of the famous Malaysian Chinese dishes served in the restaurant, and it has a distinctive identity.

 Let’s get into the details of how to prepare Kam Heong chicken.